-Typical room rates in motels and hotels start at $50 per night in rural areas, to around $85 in major cities, though discounts are available at slack times.
+Typical rates in motels and hotels start at $45 per night in rural areas, more like $80 in major cities, though discounts are available at slack times.
 Unsurprisingly, the sky’s the limit for luxury hotels, where exclusive suites can easily run into four figures.
-Many hotels will set up a third single bed for around $15–20 extra, reducing costs for three people sharing.
-For lone travellers, on the other hand, a “single room” is usually a double room at a slightly reduced rate at best.
-A dorm bed in a hostel usually costs $18–29 per night, but standards of cleanliness and security can be low, and for groups of two or more the saving compared to a motel is often minimal.
-In certain parts of the US, camping makes a cheap – and exhilarating – alternative.
+Many hotels will set up a third single bed for around $15–25 extra, reducing costs for three people sharing.
+For lone travellers, on the other hand, a “single room” is usually a double at a slightly reduced rate at best.
+A dorm bed in a hostel usually costs $20–35 per night, but standards of cleanliness and security can be low, and for groups of two or more the saving compared to a motel is often minimal.
+In certain parts of the USA, camping makes a cheap – and exhilarating – alternative.
 Alternative methods of finding a room online are through airbnb.com and the free hosting site couchsurfing.org.

-The term “hotels” refers to most accommodation in the guide, whereas motels, or “motor hotels”, tend to be found beside the main roads away from city centres, and are thus much more accessible to drivers.
-Budget hotels or motels can be pretty basic, but in general standards of comfort are uniform – each room comes with a double bed (often two), a TV and phone, and an attached bathroom – and you don’t get a much better deal by paying, say, $80 instead of $55.
-Over $80 or so, the room and its fittings simply get bigger and include more amenities, and there may be a swimming pool and added touches such as irons and ironing boards, portable coffeemakers and premium cable TV (HBO, Showtime, etc).
-Many hotels now offer wi-fi, albeit sometimes in the lobby only.
+Motels, or “motor hotels”, tend to be found beside the main roads away from city centres, and are thus much more accessible to drivers.
+Budget hotels or motels can be pretty basic, but in general standards of comfort are uniform – each room comes with a double bed (often two), a TV, phone and usually a portable coffeemaker, plus an attached bathroom.
+You don’t get a much better deal by paying, say, $80 instead of $55.
+Above $80 or so, the room and its fittings simply get bigger and include more amenities, and there may be a swimming pool and added amenities such as irons and ironing boards, or premium cable TV (HBO, Showtime, etc).
+Most hotels and motels now offer wi-fi, albeit sometimes in the lobby only.

 The least expensive properties tend to be family-run, independent “mom ‘n’ pop” motels, but these are rarer nowadays, in the big urban areas at least.
 When you’re driving along the main interstates there’s a lot to be said for paying a few dollars more to stay in motels belonging to the national chains.
-These range from the ever-reliable and cheap Super 8 and Motel 6 ($41–100) through to the mid-range Days Inn and La Quinta ($61–100) up to the more commodious Holiday Inn Express and Marriott ($101–160).
+These range from the ever-reliable and cheap Super 8 and Motel 6 (from $45) through to the mid-range Days Inn and La Quinta (from $60) up to the more commodious Holiday Inn Express and Marriott (from $80).

-During off-peak periods, many motels and hotels struggle to fill their rooms, and it’s worth bargaining to get a few dollars off the asking price.
+During off-peak periods, many motels and hotels struggle to fill their rooms, so it’s worth bargaining to get a few dollars off the asking price.
 Staying in the same place for more than one night may bring further reductions.
-Also, look for discount coupons, especially in the free magazines distributed by local visitor centres and Welcome Centers near the borders between states.
+Also, look for discount coupons, especially in the free magazines distributed by local visitor centres and welcome centres near the borders between states.
 These can offer amazing value – but read the small print first.
 Online rates are also usually cheaper, sometimes considerably so.

 Few budget hotels or motels bother to compete with the ubiquitous diners by offering full breakfasts, although most will provide free self-service coffee, pastries and if you are lucky, fruit or cereal, collectively referred to as “continental breakfast”.